djienne/HL-Delta/README.md

 FORKED VERSION with
 * added coins (SOL, PUMP, FARTCOIN, ...)
-* uses address instead of Vault
+* uses wallet address instead of Vault
 * The script 'show_tickers.py' shows all tickers for futures and spot, to help to code them in Delta.py (eg. for FARTCOIN, spot name is UFART and futures name is FARTCOIN).

 # HyperVault Delta Bot v1.0.0